royshil/SfM-Toy-Library/README.md

 #### On OSX Using XCode

-Get Boost and Ceres using homebrew: `brew install boost ceres-solver`
+Get Boost and Ceres using homebrew: `brew install boost ceres-solver` (you will need to tap `homebrew/science` for Ceres)

 	mkdir build
 	cd build